 Why some viewers might still miss out on HD State of Origin

 This year marked the first time that the State of Origin has been broadcast in HD on Nine's main channel.
-While there are other options for streaming the broadcast, if you want an HD experience than the actual live-to-air broadcast remains your only bet.
+While there are other options for streaming the broadcast, if you want an HD experience then the actual live-to-air broadcast remains your only bet.

-Well, unless you live in regional Queensland, southern NSW or regional Victoria that is.
+Unless you live in regional Queensland, southern NSW or regional Victoria that is.
 In those areas, there's a fair chance that 9HD won't be available for you to watch the third Origin match on 22 July.

 That's because Southern Cross Austero (SCA) is taking over the licence to rebroadcast Channel Nine in those areas from 1 July from current provider WIN.
 SCA will need new broadcast equipment to transmit 9HD (and also 9Life), and it has confirmed that it won't have that equipment on 1 July, Mumbrella reports.

 While SCA is confident that the system will be up and running by mid-August, it hasn't committed to it being ready by 22 July.
 That means fans in those regions may well have to make do with an SD broadcast of the live match, whether on TV or on their devices.